Most recently updated on January 13, 2024

 Over the decades, New Orleans earned the nickname “The Big Easy,” perhaps because of its laid back lifestyle or how easy it was for musicians to find work here.
 It’s also called the “Crescent City” due to the shape of the Mississippi River as it cuts through town.

-We cut through the middle of New Orleans on I-10, passing the Mercedes-Benz Superdome as we reach the eastern edge of town.
+We cut through the middle of New Orleans on I-10, passing the Caesars Superdome, formerly known as the Mercedes-Benz Superdome, as we reach the eastern edge of town.